microsoft/hlsl-specs/proposals/0021-vk-coop-matrix.md

 The header file will check that the targeted Vulkan version is at least Vulkan 1.1, and issue an error if it is not.

+The SPIR-V specification requires that the Vulkan memory model is used when cooperative matrices are used.
+The Vulkan memory model extension and capability are added to the header file to indicate this.
+The compiler will have to target the Vulkan memory model when the cooperative matrix header file is included.
+It is the responsibility of the compiler to determine how to enforce this.

 Interactions with other HLSL features are implicitly compiler errors.
 The interface enforces all SPIR-V validation rules, and the compiler will issue errors if these rules are violated.